This Website

 This is a blued model Kilgore Big Horn, but the "Dummy" version, which means it does NOT fire caps.
 Note the smooth grips.

-Photo by Steve Arlin, one of our advertisers.
+Photo by Steve Arlin.

 Here is the 1st model of the Big Horn Cap Gun with revolving cylinder by Kilgore.
 As opposed to the ones above, this one is die-cast.